Wall Street (1987 film): Critical response

-The film has a 79% rating on Rotten Tomatoes based on 61 reviews, with an average rating of 6.90/10.
+The film has a 78% rating on Rotten Tomatoes based on 64 reviews.
 The consensus reads, "With Wall Street, Oliver Stone delivers a blunt but effective—and thoroughly well-acted—jeremiad against its era's veneration of greed as a means to its own end."
 On Metacritic it has a score of 56 out of 100 from 16 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 In his review for The New York Times, Vincent Canby, while quite critical of the film overall, praised Douglas' work as "the funniest, canniest performance of his career".
 Roger Ebert gave the film three and a half stars out of four and praised it for allowing "all the financial wheeling and dealing to seem complicated and convincing, and yet always have it make sense.
 The movie can be followed by anybody, because the details of stock manipulation are all filtered through transparent layers of greed.
 Most of the time we know what's going on.
 All of the time, we know why".
 Time magazine's Richard Corliss wrote, "This time he works up a salty sweat to end up nowhere, like a triathlete on a treadmill.
 But as long as he keeps his players in venal, perpetual motion, it is great scary fun to watch him work out".
 In his review for The Globe and Mail, Jay Scott praised the performances of the two leads: "But Douglas's portrayal of Gordon Gekko is an oily triumph and as the kid Gekko thinks he has found in Fox ('Poor, smart and hungry; no feelings'), Charlie Sheen evolves persuasively from gung-ho capitalist child to wily adolescent corporate raider to morally appalled adult".
 Rita Kempley wrote in The Washington Post that the film "is at its weakest when it preaches visually or verbally.
 Stone doesn't trust the time-honored story line, supplementing the obvious moral with plenty of soapboxery".
 F.F.
 Mormani, writing for The Objective Standard, calls the film "mixed", explaining that it "accurately portray[s] some aspects of the financial profession and unjustly demonizing it, too.
 But," she concludes, "it is sufficiently thought provoking and philosophical to recommend watching or rewatching."